allegro/tipboard/doc/configuration.rst

 .. describe:: col_X_of_Y

    Similar to above but concerns a column width in a given row.
+Y is the total number of columns.
+X is the number of columns used by a particular tile. e.g. ``col_1_of_4`` describes a one column wide tile in a four column layout. ``col_3_of_4`` describes a three column wide tile in a four column layout.

 .. describe:: tile_template